-CarpentryCon has become the community tested and community approved networking and skills-building event for the Carpentries community.
+CarpentryCon has become the community tested and community approved networking and skills-building event for The Carpentries community.
 Its international conference last year, and the different CarpentryConnect events across the globe aimed at connecting regional communities have offered a common in-person platform to connect with our international colleagues, develop ideas, gain new skills and experience a genuine sense of belonging.

-Personally, this was only one of the several events that I have attended/organized in my career where I felt at home, and as Fotis Psomopoulos says: “this event had a special emotional element unlike any other”.
+Personally, this was only one of the several events that I have attended/organised in my career where I felt at home, and as Fotis Psomopoulos says: “this event had a special emotional element unlike any other”.
 To recreate the same (or even better) experience in 2020, the CarpentryCon TaskForce has already started to plan the logistics for CarpentryCon 2020.

 Taking decisions as a community

 This event initially started with a few people brainstorming the idea of a global Carpentry conference.
 They helped establish a formal TaskForce, which invited your participation by suggesting ideas at various stages of planning; this ‘ripple effect’ helped us collectively design an event, as a community.

 We want to keep the momentum going by keeping you involved in shaping the next CarpentryCon as well.
 We are delighted to open the calls for themes and venue bids and invite your ideas.

 We highly encourage you to suggest themes for the next CarpentryCon on theme bidding form.